 This sentence is correctly rendered in terms of the incorporation recommended for the previous example, but one problem remains — no question is literally posed in the sentence, the syntax of which is declarative — so interrogative punctuation is not appropriate: “The challenge was to translate and standardize these successful processes across a company that had several new divisions, a diverse global spread, and disparate technical platforms.”

-3 Responses to “Punctuation Errors When Posing a Question”
+3 thoughts on “Punctuation Errors When Posing a Question”

 Another one I see often goes something like this: “I wonder if we’re going to make it home in time?”
 That too is not a question.
 It’s a statement.